 Long-term setup

-- CRA tax files
+- CRA and tax files

 - TFSA learning